gnosis/pm-scripts/README.md

 Pay attention on the market type, for Scalar markets the winning outcome will ever be a value between the upper and lower bound of the market accordingly the number of decimals for the market.
 For categorical markets, the winningOutcome will ever be the index of the outcome in the 0-index outcomes array property.

 Finally run `node lib/main.js resolve`.

+#### Fetch markets data: GnosisDB API
+[GnosisDB](https://github.com/gnosis/gnosisdb/) provides a handy Rest API serving all markets created on top of Gnosis.
+Once you create a market, go to https://gnosisdb.rinkeby.gnosis.pm:443/api/markets/{market_address} replace {market_address} with the address of your market and you will get access to all the market's data.